AfahriOK/AfahriOK.github.io/README.md

 - [Original Version](https://github.com/AfahriOK/Mobile-Architecture-and-Programming/tree/main)

 <ins>List of Enhancements</ins>
-1. Designed and implemented an account creation screen.
+1. Designed and implemented an account creation screen to support multiple users.
-2. Added input validation to the username and password fields.
+2. Improved input validation to the username and password fields while utilizing the Encryptor class and ensured all database cursors were closed after use to improve security.
-3. Merged the User and Goal tables in the database.
+3. Merged the User and Goal tables in the database and changed the logic of the functions to improve efficiency.
-4. Designed and implemented an Encryptor class to encrypt user passwords.
-5. Ensured that the database and cursor were closed in each function.
-6. Implemented a button to clear the complete list on the weight screen.
+4. Implemented a button to clear the complete list on the weight screen to improve usability.
-7. Improved If/Else logic of the functions.
-8. Fixed font visibility and other warnings.
-9. Improved variable names and code spacing.
-10. Added JavaDoc comments to functions.
-11. Removed unnecessary comments and variables.
+5. Improved variable names and code spacing, added JavaDoc comments to functions, fixed font visibility and other warnings, and removed unnecessary comments and variables to improve readability.

 This artifact demonstrates an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
 I used many different techniques in this project to achieve the overall goal.
 I had to design the database, the screen layouts, and the logic to combine everything and keep it secure while allowing a beginner user to utilize it easily.
 I decided to make a seperate account creation screen because I saw how easy it would be for a user to enter the incorrect information.

 The enhancements to my database demonstrated an ability to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
 I decided to encrypt the passwords in case of a breach so that the users' passwords wouldn't be easy to steal.
 Each password is generated with a random salt so that all the passwords cannot be cracked using a rainbow table.
 I also added input validation to the sign-up process to prevent SQL injection attacks on the database.